 The Chair may designate other IRB members to perform duties, as appropriate, such as for review, signature authority, and other IRB functions.

-The Chair may delegate protocol review to an IRB member, including the original reviewer(s).
+The Chair or designee may delegate protocol review to an IRB member, including the original reviewer(s).

 The Chair may delegate the process of pertinent information gathering to the IRB Coordinator.